proteinreport/proteinreport.org/content/newswire/big-idea-ventures-explores-top-trends-plant-based-foods-latest-grand-hyatt-tasting/index.md

 *Top trends to come out of the Tasting Event:*

-1. [Fermentation drives more options for alternative protein]{.underline}
+1. Fermentation drives more options for alternative protein

 Fermentation can develop everything from seafood and sustainable oils, and innovations will rise in these areas in 2021.